 Creative Writing Club: The creative writing club is open to every student who feels as though they have something special or imaginative to create.
 The aim of this club is to share ideas to create something personal, imaginative and (subsequently) special.
 We explore a range of different angles to explore our ideas, such as murder mysteries, poetic writing, writing as visual art, object-stimulus writing, historically-inspired writing and much, much more.
 Everyone is welcome - just bring your lunch and your fantastic ideas!

-Dance Club: Once a week after school in the Autumn and Summer term the KS4 dance students plan a weekly after school dance club for KS3 students in preparation for their Christmas and End of Year Showcases.
+Dance Club: Once a week after school in the Autumn term KS3 students can sign up to the after school dance club in preparation for the Winter Showcase and again for the end of year Showcase.

-Drama Club (KS3): Those students who have developed a passion for acting have the opportunity to attend a weekly drama club at lunchtime where students have the opportunity to get involved in workshops to develop their acting skills or prepare for the end of term Summer and Winter showcases.
+Drama Club (KS3): Those students who have developed a passion for acting have the opportunity to attend a weekly drama club at lunchtime where students can get involved in workshops to develop their acting skills or prepare for the end of term Summer and Winter showcases.
 Students who want to explore other areas of theatre, such as stage management, assistant directing and theatrical design elements are also welcome to come along and get involved.

-Footprint: Our Eco Club meets once a fortnight to raise awareness of important environmental issues and ensure the school does everything it can to be environmentally sustainable in the future.
+Footprint: Our Eco Club meets once a fortnight and ambassadors meet once a week, to raise awareness of important environmental issues and ensure the school does everything it can to be environmentally sustainable in the future.
 The club’s campaign and proactive approach has seen them involved in tree planting schemes and reducing non-recyclable waste in our school canteen.

-Singing & Orchestra Club: Run by the music department students within KS3 & KS4 are welcome to attend lunchtime clubs throughout the year, including Singing and Orchestra, in preparation for end of term Winter and End of Year showcases and numerous local performances within the community.
+Singing & Orchestra Club: Run by the music department students within KS3 & KS4 are welcome to attend lunchtime clubs throughout the year in preparation for end of term showcases and numerous local performances.

-Sports Clubs: The PE department encourages ‘Sport for all’ and run after school sessions every night of the week for each year group; the focus is on encouraging fun and participation.
-Everyone is welcome and over the course of the years students are able to take part in Rugby, Football, Netball, Sports Hall Games, Badminton, Table Tennis, Striking & Fielding and Swimming.
+Sports Clubs: The PE department encourages ‘Sport for all’ and run after school sessions Tues - Thurs for each year group; the focus is on encouraging fun and participation.
+Everyone is welcome and over the course of the years students are able to take part in Rugby, Football, Netball, Sports Hall Games, Badminton, Table Tennis, Striking & Fielding.

 Sports Teams: For students that enjoy the competitive element of sport we have a range of sports teams that have competed at a local, regional and national level.
 These include football (girls and boys), netball, rugby, table tennis, trampolining and athletics.

 Student council: Students are very passionate about expressing their views.
-We have a selection of students in a range of year groups who enjoy the opportunity to discuss the running of the school and suggest ideas of what they would like to have available to them.
-Students have the opportunity to get involved in competitions run by The Market Bosworth Rotary Club for young people and also enjoy taking part in fundraising events.
-They meet on a weekly basis.
+We have a selection of students in all year groups who enjoy the opportunity to discuss the running of the school and suggest ideas of what they would like to have available to them.
+Students have the opportunity to get involved in fundraising events.
+We meet on a weekly basis.
 Students also have the chance to go on the Houses of Parliament trip where they get a personal guided tour of the historical building.

 Fundraising Events: The school takes a tremendous amount of pride in the annual fundraising events that have raised thousands of pounds for Children in Need and Comic/Sports Relief.
 Annually our Year 7 & 8 students take responsibility for raising money for Children in Need through a sponsored walk and cake sale, whilst as part of the Care Curriculum, Year 9 plan a whole school event involving stalls and staff challenges.